knadh/listmonk/docs/docs/content/index.md

 [![listmonk](images/logo.svg)](https://listmonk.app)

-listmonk is a self-hosted, high performance mailing list and newsletter manager.
+listmonk is a self-hosted, high performance one-way mailing list and newsletter manager.
 It comes as a standalone binary and the only dependency is a Postgres database.

 [![listmonk screenshot](https://user-images.githubusercontent.com/547147/134939475-e0391111-f762-44cb-b056-6cb0857755e3.png)](https://listmonk.app)